Ocramius/GeneratedHydrator/README.md

 }
 ```

-After generating your hydrators, have your deployment script run `composer dump-autoload` to regenerate the
+After generating your hydrators, have your deployment script run `composer dump-autoload`
-`/path/to/vendor/composer/autoload_classmap.php` file.
-Now, the next time your application tries to get an
+to regenerate your autoloader.
-instance of a generated hydrator, the `HydratorFactory` will see that the class already exists and will use
+From now on, `GeneratedHydrator` will skip code generation and I/O if a generated class already
-it instead of generating a new one.
+exists.

 ## Contributing